Fraser Valley Rush

 Melanie Jue, Head Coach

-2nd season
+3rd season

 Melanie Jue, Head Coach image

-Melanie Jue will lead the bench staff for the Greater Vancouver Comets this season, which will be her second year in the BCEHL.
+Melanie Jue will lead the bench staff for the Greater Vancouver Comets this season, which will be her third year in the BCEHL.
 Coaching has taken Jue around the world.
 She was an assistant coach with the Chinese Women’s National Team in 2022, an assistant coach with the Varsity Women’s hockey team at Lindenwood University (NCAA) from 2015 to 2018, and she spent three years at the Pursuit of Excellence (now RINK Hockey Academy) in Kelowna.

 The Richmond MHA graduate attended Cornell University in Ithaca, New York, where she received a Bachelor of Science in Applied Economics and Management.
 During her time there, she played for Cornell Women’s Hockey Team from 2006 to 2010 and was inducted into the Cornell University Athletics Hall of Fame in 2021.
 Jue also played professionally for Kunlun Red Star in the Zhenskaya Hockey League (Eurasia) from 2017 to 2021.